MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/new-and-improved-features-in-the-sharepoint-migration-tool.md

 April 10, 2018
->[!NOTE]
+>**NOTE**
 > The new V2 beta release is now available for download.
->To install the new V2 beta release, download it here: [SharePoint Migration Tool V2 Beta release](http://spmtreleasescus.blob.core.windows.net/betainstall/default.htm)
+>To install the new V2 beta release, download it here: [SharePoint Migration Tool V2 Beta release](//spmtreleasescus.blob.core.windows.net/betainstall/default.htm")

 >[!NOTE]